The Claim

 Evidence Summary

 The claim: "Vegan diets inevitably lead to nutritional deficiencies."
 What the science says: Major dietetic association positions: Academy of Nutrition and Dietetics (2016): "Appropriately planned vegetarian, including vegan, diets are healthful, nutritionally adequate, and may provide health benefits for the prevention and treatment of certain diseases.
-These diets are appropriate for all stages of the life cycle, including pregnancy, lactation, infancy, childhood, adolescence,
+These diets are healthful and nutritionally adequate for adults (AND 2025 position; see note below), including pregnancy,